 This is why organic fertilizers are so important and of interest to Rafa and to Marta who claim, “What we look for is a form of sustainable production.
 What we intend for is economic and social support but without setting aside the environment.”

-Rafa begins the tour of his coffee farm.
-It begins on his porch that is lined with plant seedlings.
-His porch serves as a coffee nursery full of small plastic bags with little green shoots that have two coffee seeds attached.
-These are coffee seedlings that Rafa will plant later to replace some of the infected coffee trees and integrate resistant varieties on his land.
+Rafa begins the tour of his coffee farm on his porch, which is lined with plant seedlings.
+His porch serves as a coffee nursery, with small plastic bags containing little green shoots, each with two coffee seeds attached.
+These are coffee seedlings that Rafa will later plant to replace some of the infected coffee trees and introduce resistant varieties to his land.

 Rafa straps on his machete—the symbol of a coffee farmer—and walks down a dirt path that is lined with rows of corn and the baby coffee seedlings.
-Every other plot of his land is occupied by coffee plants and a variety of other trees.
-Rafa’s coffee plants are a bit unruly.
-They all stand at different heights and the branches extend in every which way.
-It feels like we are in a dense and luscious jungle.
-He allows his coffee plants to grow how they want—unbothered by human intervention—crawling around each other and upwards towards the sun.
-Rafa points to many of the coffee plants whose branches are loaded heavy with ripening green coffee beans.
-“Look,” he says, “saludable—healthy.”
-Some plants bear lots of cherries, and other do not.
+Half of his land is occupied by coffee plants and a variety of other trees.
+Rafa’s coffee plants grow in an unruly manner, standing at different heights and extending their branches in every direction.
+It feels like we are in a dense and lush jungle.
+Rafa allows his coffee plants to grow naturally, crawling around each other and reaching towards the sun without human intervention.
+He points to many coffee plants whose branches are loaded with ripening green coffee beans and says, “Look, they’re saludable—healthy.”
+Some plants bear many cherries, while others do not.
 There are still issues with coffee rust this year, and the harvest will be low.
-Rafa makes it clear that chemicals and pesticides will not fix the problem nor create a healthy ecosystem.
+Rafa emphasizes that chemicals and pesticides will not solve the problem or create a healthy ecosystem.

 “The coffee industry is almost all chemical-based.
 Anywhere you go, you will see that producers use this or that chemical, but what I found is that everyone wants to use organic, or if not all organic at least some organic.
 However, producers still have faith in the chemical products even though their soil is totally dead.
 So, chemicals are still used, even when talking about sustainability and the environment—no one does anything.
 They won’t learn.”